Common Career Mistakes and How to Avoid Them

 Overcommitting Workload | Practice Time Management Techniques Define Clear Priorities * Learn to delegate unpopular tasks |

-What are some common errors people make when choosing the right career?
+What are some of the common mistakes people make when choosing the right career?

 What can I do to avoid taking the wrong career path?

-How can I make myself stand out in my field of choice?
+How can I stand out in my chosen field?

 Conclusion